AIHubCentral/docs/assets/RVC/Resources/Dataset & Isolation.md

 +++

-You can find an extremely long and complex guide by the [Audio Separation's Discord](https://discord.gg/ZPtAU5R6rP): [here](https://docs.google.com/document/d/17fjNvJzj8ZGSer7c7OFe_CNfUKbAxEh_OBv94ZdRG5c/edit?tab=t.0), but it's not suggested and might have some outdated info as it got hundrends of pages.
+You can find an extremely long and complex guide from the Audio Separation community, linked from their [Discord](https://discord.gg/ZPtAU5R6rP).
+The full document is available [here](https://docs.google.com/document/d/17fjNvJzj8ZGSer7c7OFe_CNfUKbAxEh_OBv94ZdRG5c/edit?tab=t.0).
+Please be aware that while comprehensive, it may contain some outdated info as it spans hundreds of pages.

 ***